Temperance organizations succeeded in causing National Prohibition in the U.S. (1920-1933).

 American Temperance Union.

 The American Temperance Union had an early beginningy.
 A group of temperance workers formed a national temperance group in 1826.
-Shortly thereafter, others organized a second national temperance group.
+Shortly thereafter, others formed a second national temperance group.
 The two groups merged in 1836 to form the American Temperance Union.

-The Anti-Saloon League was the leading group promoting National Prohibition in the U.S. Temperance supporters formed this non-partisan, single-issue, political pressure group in 1893.
+The Anti-Saloon League was the leading group promoting National Prohibition in the US.
+Temperance supporters formed this non-partisan, single-issue, political pressure group in 1893.
 It was one of the most effective of temperance organizations.